utkarshsingh26/Weather-News-Calendar-Intent-Aware-Chatbot/Readme.md

 With this we have basically created an Agentic AI tool - We ask it a question, it decides whether it needs to access the tools we've given it, if it decides it needs to use them cause it's knowledge bank isn't robust enough then it takes action.
 This would not have been possible with a regular LLM model.

+Important:

+When setting up the response variable we gave it tools=tools but that's optional.
+In that case, the LLM just answers from its knowledge bank, and if it can't it doesn't.
+If give it the option, it decides on its own (how?) whether it wants to use the tools we've given it or not.
+Then it decides which tools to pick on it's own.
+That's my rudimentary understanding of thing so far.